GiuseppeFasanella/Git_commands/README.md

 ---------------- GIT PART 2 ----------------

 1. GitHub allows you to host your code repositories online.
-I'll set up everything for it in this video.
-I'll also cover remote depositories in general.

-2. Remote repositories are normally read only, or read write only to those who are authorized

-3. You either push or pull updates from these remote repositories.

-4. To push your directory to GitHub ----------------
+# To push your directory to GitHub (If you have already a directory in local)

 a. git init